ryanweh/rmortamort/README.md

 Everything is local HTML and Javascript, so you do not need a web server to view.
 The d3.js library is included and is a fairly recent version of d3 as of the initial commit.
 The three pieces to view the page are the data/amortdata.json file, and the d3/d3.js file, and the rmortamort.htm file itself.

-The data/amortdata.json file is gitignored, so you can make changes to it to load your own initial conditions.
+The data/privatedata.json file is gitignored, if you copy amortdata.json to this file, values in it will be used so you can load your own initial conditions without them being pushed back into the repository.

 ### Prerequisites